MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maker-setup.md

    c.
 Add a comment, for example "Initial version"

-1. Select Latest Push Status
+7. Select Latest Push Status

    a.
 Permit permissions for pipeline to run (Variable Group, Service Connection, Pipeline)

-## Post Setup Checks
+## Post setup checks

 After setting up an advanced maker, you may need to verify the following setup is correctly configured: